 Before you stop reading let me assure you that 90% of wedding fairs make me feel utterly repulsed too.
 However there are a couple of absolute corkers worth a visit if you have time.
 They are a great way to actually meet potential suppliers – and I highly recommend taking the opportunity to get to know those people you invite to help create your wedding day.
 The more you know about them as individuals, the easier it will be to pick out the right suppliers for you wedding.
 If you are a bit shy or not sure what you want as yet, they are still worth a visit as a source of varied wedding inspiration.

 The Eclectic Wedding Extravaganza – An alternative and eclectic wedding showcase featuring a handpicked selection of some of the most unique wedding suppliers in the UK.
 This is a unique and fresh wedding show catering for couples who want their weddings to be all about them.
 The show has been set up to cater for all types of wedding.
 From the gothic to the bohemian, the festival to the city hotel.
 The Mother Flockers (suppliers) can cater for anything your wedding planning heart desires.
-The show takes place in April and November every year at The Bond in Birmingham.
-The next show is Saturday and Sunday March 17th and 18th – you will need to buy tickets because it ALWAYS sells out in advance.
+The show takes place in the Spring and late Autumn every year at The Bond in Birmingham.
+See this blog from me explaining what it’s all about.

 The Chosen Wedding Fair – For the style conscious couple uninspired by traditional wedding suppliers and looking for unique, beautiful, quirky and/or bespoke items for your wedding day.
 Chosen are fabulous and fun artisan wedding fairs with a difference.
-The popular spring and autumn fairs in Bristol, Cardiff and London are carefully curated and packed with talented small business owners and artisans who are ‘chosen’ by the organisers for their skill, creativity and passion.
-I’ll be exhibiting at the show in London on Sunday 25th March at The Islington Assembly Hall.
-Again, be sure to get a ticket before they sell out.
+The popular spring and autumn fairs in Oxford, Bristol, Cardiff and London are carefully curated and packed with talented small business owners and artisans who are ‘chosen’ by the organisers for their skill, creativity and passion.

 Indie Wedding Fair – Describing themselves as passionate about original and authentic weddings, they unashamedly have nothing but awesome suppliers and great vibes at their Sheffield and Manchester fairs.
 In an age of an abundance of wedding blogs, recommended supplier lists, magazines and venue tie ins, the Indie Wedding Fair believe it’s good to put a face to the name in an environment that doesn’t suck the fun out of wedmin.
 The aim is to show you how you can transform a space without a whiff of a chair cover or an organza bow.
 The Indie Wedding Fair strive for creativity, innovation and the modern couple at the heart of everything they do.